Ghostcoder59/Sentiment-Analysis-/README.md

 pip install transformers scipy pip install torch torchvision torchaudio

-This project defines certain labels like Positive, Neutral and Negative based on the sentiment of the tweet (Here, we're using twitter posts)
+This project defines certain labels like Positive, Neutral and Negative based on the sentiments conveyed by the tweet (Here, we're using twitter posts)